Ethnologue lists 7,097 living languages: 2,143 in Africa, 1,060 in the Americas, 2,300 in Asia, 288 in Europe, and 1,306 in the Pacfic.

 According to Ethnologue, 3,909 language currently have a written form.
 However some are rarely written, and/or few people who speak them are able to read and write them.

-According to ScriptSource, only 917 languages are not written.
+According to ScriptSource, 917 languages are not written at all.

 According to Wikipedia, at least 3,866 languages "make use of an established writing system".
 This includes writing sytems for extinct languages and constructed languages, shorthand systems, Braille and other notations systems, and many writing systems listed that are rarely, if ever, used.